kodekloudhub/kubernetes-challenges/challenge-2/README.md

         kubectl get pods -n kube-system
         ```

         You will see that CoreDNS has ImagePull errors, because the container imange is incorrect.
-To fix this, run the following, update the `iamge:` to that specificed in the question, save and exit
+To fix this, run the following, update the `image:` to that specificed in the question, save and exit

         ```bash
         kubectl edit deployment -n kube-system coredns
+        ```

+        ---- OR ----

+        Edit the image directly

+        ```bash
+        kubectl set image deployment/coredns -n kube-system \
+            coredns=k8s.gcr.io/coredns/coredns:v1.8.6
         ```

         Now re-run the `get pods` command above (or use `watch` with it) until the coredns pods have recycled and there are two healthy pods.